esl/MongooseIM/doc/modules/mod_muc_commands.md

         - `name` (binary)
         - `nick` (binary)
 + `invite_to_muc_room`
-Sends a MUC room invite from one user to another.
+Sends a MUC room invite (direct) from one user to another.
     Args:
         - `host` (binary)
         - `name` (binary)